T-J-Teru/cgen-2-git/README.md

   ftp://sourceware.org/pub/cgen/releases/cgen-1.0.tar.gz

 unpacked it, and then compared the cgen/ subdirectory in the release with a git checkout of the cgen-1-0 tag.
-The only difference was that the git repository has a `.gitignore` file.
+There are no differences.

 #### cgen-1-1